Retrieving High-Dimensional Quantum Steering From a Noisy Environment with N Measurement Settings

 where $P\left(a,a|x,x\right)$ denotes the joint probability that both parties obtain result $a$ when measuring in the same basis $x$.
-The maximal quantum value of Eq.(\ref{SQ}), which is called the quantum bound, equals the number of measurement settings $S_{\rm{Q}}=d+1$.
+Regardless of noise and loss, the maximal value of Eq.(\ref{eq2}), called the quantum bound, equals $S_{\rm{Q}}=n$.

 If they share a separable state $\rho = \sum\nolimits_i {{p_i}\rho _i^A \otimes\rho _i^B} \ $, Alice can only steer Bob's subsystem to the conditional state that satisfies the LHS model